helen/jc-reval-assessments/README.md

 This is all very hacky but also fairly fast, so for reference:

-1. Grab the latest PDF from http://www.asinj.com/revaluation.asp?p=current&id=359 (under `Assessment Lists`).
+1. Grab the latest spreadsheet from http://www.asinj.com/revaluation.asp?p=current&id=359 (under `Assessment Lists`).
-2. Convert from PDF to Excel using something like https://www.pdftoexcel.com/ (if you can find one that does a better job of deleting repeated headers, then you can skip the next step).
-3. Open in Excel/Numbers/whatever and filter out rows that are repeated headers.
-In Numbers, this is most easily accomplished by filtering them out and copying the results into another sheet.
-I believe Excel will actually allow you to delete the filtered results in a sane way - Numbers actually deletes rows in between if you shift-select.
-It's madness.
-4. Delete the first 3 columns and the last (empty) column.
+2. Delete the first 3 columns and any empty rows and columns.
-5. Export to CSV.
+3. Export to CSV.
-6. Remove the headers from the CSV and save it in this repo as `data-raw.csv`.
+4. Remove the headers from the CSV and save it in this repo as `data-raw.csv`.
-7. Convert to `JSON - Row Arrays` using https://shancarter.github.io/mr-data-converter/
+5. Convert to `JSON - Row Arrays` using https://shancarter.github.io/mr-data-converter/
-8. Check for validity using https://jsonlint.com/ (it will probably fail at this point).
+6. Check for validity using https://jsonlint.com/ (it will probably fail at this point).
-9. Do a find-and-replace on the CSV to replace `,n/a,` with `,"n/a",`.
+7. Do a find-and-replace on the CSV to replace `,n/a,` with `,"n/a",`.
+8. Do another find-and-replace to replace square footage values like `1.234` with `1,234`.
+In Sublime Text using regex matches, this is replacing `,([0-9]+)\.([0-9]+),` with `,"$1,$2",`.
-10. Re-lint the JSON.
+9. Re-lint the JSON.
-11. Assuming it passes this time, save as `data.txt` in this repo.
+10. Assuming it passes this time, save the JSON as `data.txt` in this repo.
-12. Update the date in `index.html`.
+11. Update the date in `index.html`.
-13. Commit and push!
+12. Commit and push!